 You can borrow up to $31,500 per year in subsidized Stafford Loans, including interest, fees, and insurance.
 After you complete a Free

-What to consider before refinancing AES student loans
+What to consider before refinancing American Education Services student loans

 The average college graduate has $28,000 in debt.
 The average student loan borrower owes more than $37,000.
 And the average American household with a mortgage has about $8,500 in credit card debt.
 (Source: Federal Reserve Bank of New York)